Helen Wheels (musician)

 Helen Wheels (born Helen Robbins; 6 May 1949 – 17 January 2000) was an American singer and songwriter.
 She was from a Jewish family.
-During the 70's she was involved with Punk in New York and got the name Helen Wheels from Handsome Dick Manitoba of The Dictators.
-She also wrote songs for Blue Öyster Cult.
+During the 1970s she was involved with punk in New York and got the name Helen Wheels from Handsome Dick Manitoba of The Dictators.
+She was lead singer of the Helen Wheels Band, and also wrote several lyrics for songs by Blue Öyster Cult.
 In 1981 she became a bodybuilder.
 Robert Crumb was a friend of hers and drew the album cover for her 1998 compilation album "Archetype".
-She died in 2000 at 50 years old, from developing an infection after back surgery.
+She died in 2000 at the age of 50, after developing an infection following back surgery.